SpiNNakerManchester/DataSpecification/README.md

 Acknowledgements
 ================
-This software received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).
+This software received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under:
+ - the Framework Partnership Agreement No. 650003 (HBP FPA)
+ - the Specific Grant Agreement No. 720270 (Human Brain Project SGA1)
+ - the Specific Grant Agreement No. 785907 (Human Brain Project SGA2)
+ - the Specific Grant Agreement No. 945539 (Human Brain Project SGA3)